stryker-mutator/stryker-handbook/dashboard.md

 The variables here are:
 * `BASE_URL`: `https://dashboard.stryker-mutator.io` for production, `https://stryker-dashboard-acceptance.azurewebsites.net/` for acceptance
 * `PROJECT`: The name registered with the dashboard.
 It is in the form of `gitProvider/organization/repository`.
-At the moment the dashboard backend only supports `github.com` as a git provider, but we will also support `gitlab.com`/`bitbucket.org`, etc in the future.
+At the moment the dashboard backend only supports `github.com` as a git provider, but we will also support `gitlab.com`/`bitbucket.org`, etc. in the future.
 It can have an indefinite number of levels.
 Slashes (`/`) in this name are _not_ escaped.
 For example `github.com/stryker-mutator/stryker-net`.
 * `VERSION`: the version of the report.
 This should be filled with the branch name, git tag or git sha (although no validation is done).
 You can override a report of a specific version, like docker tags.
 Slashes in the version should not be encoded.
 For example, it's valid to use "feat/logging".
 * `API_KEY`: The API key that you retrieved by enabling the report on the dashboard.stryker-mutator.io website.
 * `REPORT_JSON`: A valid report according to the [mutation testing report schema](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/mutation-testing-report-schema), or a mutation score only report in the form of `{ "mutationScore": 42 }` (this way, you will have a mutation score badge, but no other information is stored).
 * `MODULE`: Optional.
-If you want to store multiple reports for a version, you can use this value to separate them logically.
-For example, in a mono-repo setup where each package (or project or module) delivers a report.
+If you want to store multiple reports for a version, you can use this value to separate them logically, for example, in a mono-repo setup where each package (or project or module) delivers a report.